Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 What is the hardest pull-up to do?

-Muscle-up and one arm pull-up are considered to be the most challenging pull-up exercises, but the hardest variation can vary depending on an individual’s fitness level and goals.
+Muscle and arm pull-ups are considered the most challenging pull-up exercises, but the hardest variation can vary depending on an individual’s fitness level and goals.

-These exercises require a high degree of upper body strength, control, and skill.
+These exercises require high upper-body strength, control, and skill.

 For most people, it is impressive to be able to perform more than 10–12 reps of pull-ups.